mattmarcussmith/ReactJS-Portfolio_University-Coursework/README.md

 ![Portfolio Section](src/assets/portfolio-section-picture.PNG)

 ## What team members have said about me:
-In this section, recent team members from my previous Internship at Bosch Automotive Service Solutions write a review of my work ethic, proficiencies, and challenges I have overcome.
+In this section, team members from my previous Internship at Bosch Automotive Service Solutions wrote a review of my work ethic, proficiencies, and challenges overcome.

 ![Reference Section](src/assets/developer-references-pictures.PNG)